compromise-evident/ProximitySieve/README.md

 if prime_length (one of the user knobs you may adjust) is equal to 5000, then the first 5000 elements of random_digits[] will be used to make n.
 Go ahead and partially brand random_digits[] with personal data (but only after the randomness is generated, yet before it's adjusted for primality.)
+And remember: do not disturb the last few digits of n, ever.